triflicacid/cs-UglyLang/Doc/Help.md

 - `ELSE`
 Used after an `IF`/`ELSEIF` keyword.
 Contents will be executed if none of the chained if/elseif blocks were executed.

-## Conditional Loop

-- `WHILE [<symbol>]: <expr>`
-Loop the current block while the condition is met.
-If the symbol is provided, this will be the loop counter.
-It will be defined in the outermost scope and must be numeric starting at 0 and incrementing each iteration.

-## Infinite Loop
+## Loop Statement

 - `LOOP`
-Repeat the code block indefintetly.
+Repeat the code block indefinitely.
+- `LOOP: <expr>`
+Loop the current block while the condition is truthy.
+~~If the symbol is provided, this will be the loop counter.
+It will be defined in the outermost scope and must be numeric starting at 0 and incrementing each iteration.~~

 ## Functions